ruby-cute/ruby-cute/examples/g5k-tutorial.md

     2015-12-04 14:07:41.444 => Reservation 692665 should be available at 2015-12-04 14:07:34 +0100 (0 s)
     2015-12-04 14:07:41.444 => Reservation 692665 ready

-A got a hash with all information about the job that we have just submitted.
+A hash is returned containing all information about the job that we have just submitted.

     [58] pry(main)> job
     => {"uid"=>692665,